JackHamilton01/Install-Checker/README.md

 # Install Checker
- App to display installed programs of users choice
+This application allows the user to save applications and check if they are installed on the computer.